Does Graphic Design Require Math? 10 Reasons Why It Does

 How much is the cost of all of these?

-One should account for all these so he would know how much the his rate or the price of his design will be.
+One should account for all these so he would know how much his rate is or the price of his design will be.

 So does graphic design require math?